Spidy20/face_mask_detection/README.md

 <img src="https://github.com/Spidy20/face_mask_detection/blob/master/result5.jpg">

 ## Note:- Images Taken from Internet for just testing purpose.
+## I request you to donate something to me, because I have uploaded many of the my projects to opensource.
+Help me & supoort me to grow

 ## Just follow☝️ me and Star⭐ my repository